Department: | Human Performance and Sport Sciences / College of Education and Human Performance |

 Delivery: | On-Campus |

-During the first two years (freshman and sophomore), students take courses from the areas of English, mathematics, history and social, physical, and biological sciences.
+During the first two years (freshman and sophomore), students take courses in the areas of English, mathematics, history, and social, physical, and biological sciences.

-During the last two years (junior and senior), students take courses predominately in the area of exercise science (e.g. kinesiology, biomechanics, exercise physiology, etc.).
-During the last two years students are involved in many laboratory-related classes (e.g. exercise prescription, instrumentation, and practicum I).
-Additionally, during a student’s last semester, he/she is required to complete a supervised internship (e.g. practicum II & III) at a site external, typically, to Southern Arkansas University (e.g. wellness clinic, sports program, exercise testing laboratory, or cardiac or pulmonary rehabilitation program).
+During the last two years (junior and senior), students will take courses predominately in the area of exercise science (e.g. kinesiology, biomechanics, exercise physiology, etc.).
+During the last two years, students will be involved in many laboratory-related classes (e.g. exercise prescription, instrumentation, and practicum I).
+Additionally, students will be required to complete a supervised internship (e.g. Internship II & III) at a site external, typically, to Southern Arkansas University (e.g. wellness clinic, sports performance center, exercise testing laboratory, or cardiac or pulmonary rehabilitation program).

 Learning Goals